 Homeschooling in Italy

-Can I homeschool just in English?
+• Can I homeschool just in English?

-In this case you will need to talk to the school officer of the area where you live and decide together what your kids will be tested on and how.
 I highly recommend you contact me for a consultation if you are having a hard time with the exams, I can help you find a welcoming school where to take your kids.
 You can book a call here

-What if I'm only in Italy for a short time?
+• What if I'm only in Italy for a short time?

-Any bad stories to tell?
+• Any bad stories to tell?

 It did happen that some Italian families had the police and social services on their doorstep.
 How much of a risk depends on so many factors, like what kind of neighbors you have, where you live (huge city vs small town) and how gung-ho the local school director is.
 Nothing really ugly ever happened in this Country (we are not in Germany).

-Good advice to share?
+• Good advice to share?

-I invite you to join www.edupar.org , a private platform meant for all parents who (plan to) home-educate in Italy.
+I invite you to join www.edupar.it , a private platform meant for all parents who (plan to) home-educate in Italy.
 It aspires to help home educators support each other in order to serve the needs and interests of their children in the way they think is best.
 It also aims to make home education more accessible in Italy and it’s the best place to share ideas and experiences, organize events for children, find various groups and other English speaking families, with your contribution you are supporting all this work.

 There is also a learning website www.edulearn.it that is directed to kids ages 5-18, we can help you learn Italian, or get together online with other bilingual children, share experiences, learn and have fun.